aurotripathy/menace/caffe2-models/shufflenet-Detectron/README.md

 #### Added ShuffleNetV2 Backbone to Detectron

-The network is defined in the directory, `detectron/modeling/ShuffleNetV2.py` (from https://github.com/wolegechu/ShuffleNetV2.Caffe2)
+The ShuffleNet network is defined in the directory, `detectron/modeling/ShuffleNetV2.py` (from https://github.com/wolegechu/ShuffleNetV2.Caffe2)

 The training configuration is defined in `configs/getting_started/tutorial_3gpu_e2e_faster_rcnn_shufflenetv2.yaml`.